Choosing Paint Color

 Picture #3: Job done - now it's easy to see that the original duck egg blue is actually quite dark, looks a bit murky, and is at odds with the blue sky outside.

-This color, on all walls, would turn the room into an aquarium!
-(Probably not what you had in mind when you were choosing paint color for a "fresh and cool" living-room.
+This color, on all walls, would turn the room into a deep-sea aquarium!
+(Probably not quite what you had in mind.)

 (Return to Top)